Skip to main content

 Step Four Formulating the Request

 Your final request should be a concise, professional document, supported by a letter from your physician.
-The letter should state that, due to a specific medical condition, participation in the is either inadvisable or ineffective.
+The letter should state that, due to a specific medical condition, participation in the standard wellness program is either inadvisable or ineffective.
 It should then recommend that you be allowed to substitute a medically supervised health improvement plan as your alternative means of participation.

 The goal is to present a solution.
 You are not simply opting out; you are opting in to a more effective, data-driven, and personalized form of wellness.
 You are demonstrating a commitment to your health that is more profound than what can be captured by a generic program.